Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

     The first check point, T1, is located at the Duivendrechtsevaart.
 Teams starting north may pass this point between 55 and 45 minutes before their own starting time.

     The second checkpoint, T2, is located just before the Rozenoordbrug (Rozenoord Bridge).
-Crews must pass this point between 40 and 35 minutes before their starting time.
+Crews must pass this point between 35 and 30 minutes before their starting time.
 Arriving late at this bridge checkpoint to row on, can result in disqualification.

     After passing this point, crews may only row in a southerly direction until they reach the turning area in Ouderkerk.

 13. **RACE COURSE**

-    The length of the course is approximately 8 kilometres for all crews.
+    The length of the course for all teams is approximately 8 kilometers.
+    The start is at Ouderkerk, at Amsteldijk Noord 37.
+The finish is in Amsterdam at KARZV De Hoop.

-    The start is in Ouderkerk, close to the Oostmeerweg.
-The finish is in Amsterdam, just before the Nieuwe Amstel Brug (Bridge).
+    For coastal teams and junior 16 teams, the course is approximately 5 kilometers.
+The start is in Amstelveen, at Amsteldijk Noord 127-134.
+The finish is in Amsterdam at KARZV De Hoop.

     Check the [coxwains page](../stuurliedeninstructie/) for the current course map and further details.

 14. **PRESTART, START AND FINISH**

     The Starting Line is marked by two poles with a white flag.
-At approximately 100 meters before the

-    Starting Line, the Pre-starting line is marked by two poles with a red flag.
+At approximately 100 meters before the Starting Line, the Pre-starting line is marked by two poles with a red flag.

     The start is a ‘flying start’ with an interval of 15 seconds between the crews.
 Between divisions, there will be a start difference of at least 60 seconds.